 Note: There will be a timing difference for the last one or two days of credit card activity each month.
 Please see Section 11 of this procedure for more detail.

-If you need to arrange for the removal of any swipe machines, cash registers or deactivation of any POS or user accounts, contact Yale PCI Administration.
-These devices must be disposed of properly.
+If you need to arrange for the removal of any swipe machines, cash registers, or deactivation of any POS or user accounts, contact Yale PCI Administration.
+These devices must be disposed of properly by following Procedure 1610 PR.02 Disposal of Obsolete Computers and Peripherals.

 If your department is a seasonal credit card merchant and the account is only used for part of the year, contact Yale PCI Administration and have the merchant account number shut off when not in use.
 Fees are not charged during the months that the credit card merchant account is shut off.
 When necessary, contact Yale PCI Administration to reactivate the merchant account number.

-When using the online process, please email firstname.lastname@example.org with the total dollar amount collected, the GL account to be credited, and a GL account for the processing fee.
+When using the online process, please email firstname.lastname@example.org with the total dollar amount collected, the COA account to be credited, and a COA account for the processing fee.

 A. Notification about Device Changes